ParadoxTwo/airrobe-challenge/README.md

 # Scrabble

 Building this game was quite challenging and fun!
-I learned a lot as I applied TDD in the game.
+I learned a lot as I applied TDD for the game.

 ## Prerequisites